mieweb/docs/content/functions/system-administration/system-controls/merging-accounts-charts-in-system.md

 ![](../merging-accounts-charts-in-system.assets/642d75bb94cf04c7de66df0801dcfcaa.png)

 * <strong>Tmp Only:</strong> if you are set to tmp_only, you will only see the merge link on a patient whose account is marked as temp and has a single possible match.
 * <strong>Always:</strong> If you set it to always, that doesn't mean it shows for every patient on the appointment listing, it just means it shows the link on both the tmp patient <strong>and</strong> the non-tmp patient matching account.
-Shows for patient's who have a single possible match.
+Shows for patients who have a single possible match.
 No matter which patient you click merge patient on, the merge still works in only one direction, tmp to → non_tmp.
 * <strong>No:</strong> The merge patient link is never shown on your view.
 Merging using the Merge Patient link from the scheduler appointment view is only possible for patient matches where there is single match and <strong>one</strong> of them is a tmp patient and the match has minimum rating of 8.

-*You must have specific security permissions set to merge inside or outside or all MR#'s.
+You must have specific security permissions set to merge inside or outside or all MR#'s.
 If you do not have these permissions set, you will not be able to access and merge accounts in {{% system-name %}} .
-You will still see the Merge Patient link if your preference is set to show it—but you cannot perform the merge past the merge confirmation screen if you don't have security access to even merge patient accounts.*
+You will still see the Merge Patient link if your preference is set to show it—but you cannot perform the merge past the merge confirmation screen if you don't have security access to even merge patient accounts.
 When you click Merge Patient link, it will always only merge in one direction regardless if you click the Merge Patient link from the patient's tmp account or their active account (when it finds a single match).
 Click the Merge Patient link and you will see a confirmation merge window open on your screen.
 You need to confirm the merge by clicking the MERGE button.
 ![](../merging-accounts-charts-in-system.assets/2b976bb740a1a01d77de1050f6ff46de.png)